-Objection - Location.
-This part of Primrose Hill, being a significant distance from the developed boundary of Doddington, is open countryside where any proposed development needs to be fully justified by special circumstances.
+Location - This part of Primrose Hill, being a significant distance from the developed boundary of Doddington, is open countryside where any proposed development needs to be fully justified by special circumstances.
 None have been provided to support these two PIP applications and the applications therefore conflict with FDC's Policy LP3.
 In addition, there is a conflict with policy LP12 as both developments would have an adverse impact on the character of the surrounding countryside.

-Access.
-This section of Primrose Hill has a speed limit of 60mph whether traffic has left Doddington travelling towards Chatteris or heading towards Doddington from Chatteris.
+Access - This section of Primrose Hill has a speed limit of 60mph whether traffic has left Doddington travelling towards Chatteris or heading towards Doddington from Chatteris.
+Any traffic needing access to or from the development under application F/YR25/0726/PIP must join Primrose Hill.
 Traffic needing access to or from the development under application F/YR25/0730/PIP will initially join Dykemoor Drove, a badly maintained track, before joining Primrose Hill.
 This area of Primrose Hill has no street lighting or a footpath along the roadway to cater for pedestrians.
 These dwellings together with their occupational units will create additional traffic movements thereby increasing the risk of accidents on this busy, fast road.

-Workplace Units.
-No justification has been given that demonstrates there is a need for workplace units in Doddington.
+Workplace Units - No justification has been given that demonstrates there is a need for workplace units in Doddington.
 Similar developments to those being suggested have been built in Manea and Chatteris.
 Over the time since their development a significant number of them have been converted into residential use by the dwelling or are now used as residential annexes for relatives.